 - Language learners need to hear how a native speaker pronounces the words and stresses the phrases.

-- Call centre staff learning telephone skills need to hear how the conversation develops.
+- Call center staff learning telephone skills need to hear how the conversation develops.

-- Doctors learning about the various types of heart murmur need to hear them.
+- Doctors learning about the various types of heart murmurs need to hear them.

 The first crucial point is that even if audio is all words (not music or other sounds) it’s not just text read aloud.
 Look at it from the learner’s point of view.
 Audio comes in through the ears, text is read through the eyes, and the two channels are processed differently.
 Text and audio can work together, but we need to be aware of this fundamental difference between the two media so that they complement each other instead of competing with each other.

-An interesting question arises time and time again in e-learning.
+An interesting question arises time and time again around audio in eLearning.
 Which of these is it better to have?